Collapse of the Canadian Women's Hockey League: Reactions

-Some players expressed cautious optimism about new opportunities that could be launched in the wake of the league's collapse, with retired Canadian Olympian Hayley Wickenheiser tweeting "One step back, two steps forward perhaps?"
+Some players expressed cautious optimism about new opportunities that could be launched in the wake of the league's collapse, with retired Canadian Olympian Hayley Wickenheiser tweeting: "One step back, two steps forward perhaps?"
 Inferno forward Dakota Woodworth stated that she was "fully confident and fully hopeful that something better is definitely coming just because it has to."
-Others in the hockey community also expressed cautious optimism, with former governor general and namesake of the Clarkson Cup, Adrienne Clarkson, stating that "I think something will arise out of this, and maybe it just had to collapse like this for something to come out of it which will work."
+Others in the hockey community also expressed optimism, with Adrienne Clarkson stating, "I think something will arise out of this, and maybe it just had to collapse like this for something to come out of it which will work."
 Brock University professor Julie Stevens compared the situation to the early days of men's professional leagues and the rivalry between the NHL and the World Hockey Association (WHA) in the 1970s, noting that similar events have often been catalysts for significant new developments in the sport.

 The NWHL released a statement responding to the collapse of the CWHL, stating that it was saddened by the CWHL's folding, but that the league was confident in its own growth and that it "respects the wishes of all players to consider their options."
-NHL Deputy Commissioner Bill Daly stated that, while he recognised the importance of professional women's hockey, the NHL would not get significantly involved unless there were no leagues remaining.
+NHL Deputy Commissioner Bill Daly stated that, while he recognized the importance of professional women's hockey, the NHL would not get significantly involved as long as there were existing North American leagues.

 The news of the CWHL's collapse was met with widespread dismay in the junior hockey community.
-Rolland Cyr, head of the Kitchener Minor Hockey Association stated that the young girls in his league were hurt by the collapse and that "they would like the league back."
+Rolland Cyr, head of the Kitchener Minor Hockey Association, stated that the young girls in his league were hurt by the collapse and that "they would like the league back."
 Parents of young players also expressed fears over the collapse, with one parent telling the CBC: "What happens to my daughter when she finishes minor bantam?
 I don't know what that road is."